Lady Catherine Henley1

 Last Edited=13 May 2007

-Peggy Pitches was born circa 1760.1 She was the daughter of Sir Abraham Pitches and Jane Hassel.1 She married George William Coventry, 7th Earl of Coventry, son of George William Coventry, 6th Earl of Coventry and Maria Gunning, on 10 January 1783 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 15 January 1840 at Streatham, Surrey, England.1 Her will was probated in March 1840.1
+Peggy Pitches was born circa 1760.1 She was the daughter of Sir Abraham Pitches and Jane Hassel.1 She married George William Coventry, 7th Earl of Coventry, son of George William Coventry, 6th Earl of Coventry and Maria Gunning, on 10 January 1783 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 15 January 1840 at Streatham, Surrey, EnglandG.1 Her will was proven (by probate) in March 1840.1

 Her married name became Coventry.
-As a result of her marriage, Peggy Pitches was styled as Countess of Coventry on 3 September 1809.
+After her marriage, Peggy Pitches was styled as Countess of Coventry on 3 September 1809.

 Children of Peggy Pitches and George William Coventry, 7th Earl of Coventry